 Direct Sowed Vegetables Are A Safe Bet For Early Planting

 Practically all direct sowed vegetables share a common trait.
 Almost all of them can generally be quite frost tolerant and often are cold hardy.

 Additionally, some greens do well with direct sowing and will exhibit similar cold tolerance.

-Plants such as leaf lettuce, arugula, mizuna, and spinach are all fast growing greens that can be direct sowed.
+Plants such as leaf lettuce, arugula, mizuna, and spinach are all fast growing greens and highly cold tolerant greens that can be direct sowed.

 If it works into your plan, you can often look at seeding most direct sowed vegetables up to two weeks prior to last frost.
 These seeds will germinate in cooler soils, but will only do so when conditions are right for them.

-When you can get your direct sows into the ground a bit early, you’re adding time for them to mature more fully later in the season.
-These extra two weeks can often make a pretty good difference in getting an early harvest off plants such as peas, too.
+When you can get your direct sows into the ground a bit early, you’re adding time for them to mature more fully and earlier than they otherwise would.

 Consider succession planting these varieties in the very early season.
 Make hay while the sun’s shining, as it were!

 The early gardening season is one of the most exciting times with so many things going on!

 We are constantly learning how far we can push things and have been surprised by what we’ve been able to do.